 Infact, DWRT began life as a bunch of fans, working professionally – in various parts of the television industry, who came together due to a mutual

 Around 1992, the group combined forces and persuaded the BBC to fund a one-off experiment.
 To restore a black and white – Third Doctor adventure, back to colour.

-They did this by perfecting the technique of combining a fuzzy colour video copy, over a high resolution 16mm black and white image.
-The result, was a perfect colour image, synced to the film version.
+They did this, by perfecting the technique of combining a fuzzy colour video copy, over a high resolution 16mm black and white image.
+The result, was a perfect colour image, synced to the black-and-white film version.